Register your interest here for more information or to be notified when applications are open.

 For more information on the programme description please click here

-Applicants are requested to supply, in addition to the specified documents, two seperately attached documents on MS word:
+Applicants are requested to supply, in addition to the specified documents, two separately attached documents on MS word:

 (1) An up-to-date CV and (2) a 500 word Personal Statement describing their interest and reason for applying for the programme.